 For years Solution Manager was a hot-button issue on implementations.

 Frequently I was told that SAP Solution Manager is the direction and the future.
 SAP’s concept was very ambitious.
-Companies would add project documentation to Solution Manager, and SAP would have access to all it and would use it to provide feedback back the clients.
+Companies would add project documentation to Solution Manager, and SAP would have access to all of it and would use it to provide feedback back to the clients.
 It was a direct line-in to SAP, except that SAP never seemed to be on the other end.
 Secondly, SAP Solution Manager or SAP Solman is a poor content management application.
-A far better solution us either Dropbox or Box.net.
-I can manage my content far better than the world’s biggest corporations because I simply choose better and less expensive share file applications.
+A far better solution is either Dropbox or Box.net.
+I can manage my content far better than the world’s biggest corporations because I choose better and less expensive share file applications.

 The Changing Story of SAP Solution Manager or SAP Solman

 Solution Manager is still used for some administrative activities like moving transports.
 But it has lost any impetus within companies to use it as the repository and CMS for that vast majority of projects.
 As Solution Manager continues to fail to be used by companies in the areas for which it is proposed, SAP keeps moving the area that Solution Manager is supposed to do.
-At this point, it is set to recede into oblivion, and possibly to be replaced with a new product.
+At this point, it is set to recede into oblivion and possibly to be replaced with a new product.
 However, I can say that there is no reason for the CMS to be provided by your ERP vendor; the two software skill sets have zero crosses over.

 Now CMS is only one thing that Solution Manager does; Solution Manager is grabbed back of functionality.
 In an earlier version of this article, one of the commenters criticized the fact that I did not bring up other features such as (and I quote from a commenter)